So How Do We Get There? Here Are Some Strategies For Moving Forward…

 Provide strong incentives, support, and infrastructure for the return and recovery of local businesses and neighborhoods.

-Take immediate steps to enforce fair housing laws and prevent price-gouging in an over-stressed housing environment with a large and newly-displaced population.
+Take steps to insure fair housing laws are enforced and prevent price-gouging in an over-stressed housing environment with a large and newly-displaced population.

 Commit to an effective, inclusive planning approach

-Direct government staff to use common sense approaches and flexibility in search of workable short-, middle-, and long-term solutions.
-The old rules and regulations should not stand in the way of the future of affected communities.
+Use common sense approaches and flexibility in search of workable short-, middle-, and long-term solutions.
+Evolve and update old rules and regulations that stand in the way of the future of affected communities.

-Provide livability guarantees that encourage the return of the county’s lower- and middle-income populations to their towns and neighborhoods while promoting sustainable building practices for those who can afford to rebuild.
+Provide options that encourage the return of the county’s lower- and middle-income populations to their towns and neighborhoods, while promoting sustainable building practices for those who can afford to rebuild.

-Explore special-use permits—with simple, common-sense criteria—that allow for innovative, immediate solutions.
+Explore special-use permits with criteria that allow for innovative, immediate solutions.

 Create a livable, sustainable Downtown Talent

 Build off of—and expand upon—existing city development initiatives.
-Preserve the parts of these plans that work in these new and evolving conditions…and reimagine what doesn’t.
+Preserve the parts of these plans that work in these new and evolving conditions…and support the reimagining of what doesn’t.